 You might have tons of images on your computer or smartphone, but displaying your best photos on the walls of your apartment means keeping friends and family close.
 They serve as a happy reminder of your favorite people, fun vacations, and cherished memories.

 Aside from photos, you may choose to display family heirlooms, religious items, or other pieces that have sentimental value or unique meaning to you, such as an old license plate or a college banner.Continue to 4 of 15 below.

 Mirrors, Clocks and Other Functional Items

-Other examples of functional wall decor include decorative coat... racks, bulletin boards, wall-mounted televisions, and accent lighting.Continue to 5 of 10 below.
+Mirrors aren't your only functional decorative option, though.
+For example, a beautiful wall clock can serve as a piece of art and ensure you get to places on time.
+Other examples of functional wall decor include decorative coat racks, bulletin boards, wall-mounted televisions, and accent lighting.Continue to 5 of 15 below.